Yehan20/Food_Preperation_Time_Prediction_system/README.md

 ## Lessons learned

 - How to use Axios to communicate with Servers
+- How comunicate between React and Flask server
 - Create Private routes
-- How to implement MVC Architecture in Backend
+- How to implement MVC Architecture in Node Server
 - How to Use Custom Hooks
 - How to Connect mysql db into Express
 - How to deploy express webservices into Render and flask server
 - How to create test DB and connect into express